ken343/vnf-suite/README.md

 --------|-----------
-build | creates a reverse proxy profile that can be mounted to mount | adds a business server that proxy should route to unmount | removes a busienss server that proxy has mounted run | runs instance of selected profile profiles | list out mcProxy profiles remove | removes a profile from memory
+build | creates a reverse proxy profile that can be mounted to mount | adds a business server that proxy should route to unmount | removes a business server that proxy has mounted run | runs instance of selected profile profiles | list out mcProxy profiles remove | removes a profile from memory